fluidself/fluidself.org/_books/psychology/the-willpower-instinct.md

 - **Feel what you feel, but don't believe everything you think.** When an upsetting thought comes to mind, notice it and how it feels in your body.
 Then turn your attention to your breathing, and imagine the thought dissolving or passing by.

-- **Accept those cravings--just don't act on them.** When a craving hits, notice it and don't try to immediately distract yourself or argue with it.
+- **Accept those cravings—just don't act on them.** When a craving hits, notice it and don't try to immediately distract yourself or argue with it.
 Remind yourself of the white-bear rebound effect, and remember your goal to resist.

 - **Surf the urge.** When an urge takes hold, stay with the physical sensations and ride them like a wave, neither pushing them away nor acting on them.